DrylandEcology/SOILWAT2/README.md

 This repository of `SOILWAT2` contains the same code that is used by [rSOILWAT2][] and [STEPWAT2][].

-If you utilize this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).
+If you utilize this model, please cite the code (DOI 10.5281/zenodo.3352249), appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).

 Some references